enewe101/cluster-func/README.md

 will instruct `cluf` to hash the first argument of each iteration to decide which bin the iteration belongs to.

-Before hashing, `cluf` calls `str` on the argument (so for this purpose, lists are hashable).
+Before hashing, `cluf` calls `str` on the argument.
 It's important that the argument selected for hashing has a stable string representation that reflects its value.
 Using objects that don't implement `__str__` won't work, both because their string representation doesn't reflect their value, and because their memory address appears within